Florence Pernel

-Florence Pernel (born 30 June 1962) is a French actress.
+Florence Pernel (born 30 May 1962) is a French actress.

 Early life

-Pernel was born on 30 June 1962 in Paris.
+Pernel was born on 30 May 1962 in Paris.

 She began her acting career at the age of 10 with the TV serial Plein soleil and two years later she made her film debut with Just Jaeckin-directed Girls.
 She was nominated for César Award in the category Most Promising Actress for her performance in Que les gros salaires lèvent le doigt !, directed by Denys Granier-Deferre.
 At age 16 she visited a theater class from Didier Betourne that allowed her a scholarship from the Foundation of Marcel Bleu-Blanchet.
 From 1991 to 1992 she studied at Studio Pygmalion with Professor Pascal Luneau and from 1993 to 1997, she again took acting classes at Didier Betourne.

 Career

 Film

-She had her breakthrough as an adult when she played the character of Sandrine in the 1993 drama film Three Colors: Blue (Trois couleurs:bleu) directed by Krzysztof Kieslowski.
+Pernel had her breakthrough as an adult when she played the character of Sandrine in the 1993 drama film Three Colors: Blue (Trois couleurs:bleu) directed by Krzysztof Kieslowski.
 She acted alongside Juliette Binoche and Benoît Régent in the film, and her role earned her a César award nomination in the "Best female debut" category.